equinor/TimeSeriesAnalysis/readme.md

 # TimeSeriesAnalysis
-*TimeSeriesAnalysis* is a toolbox that allows you to work .NET efficiently with time-series that may include *transients* or *dynamics*.
+*TimeSeriesAnalysis* is a class library that allows you to work .NET efficiently with time-series that may include *transients* or *dynamics*.

 ## Why?
-Because the final product of many enterprise time-series applications is *required* to be implemented in .NET, why not try to make development as streamlined as possible?
+Because the final product of many enterprise time-series applications(like control algorithms or dynamic simulators) is *required* to be implemented in .NET, why not create a toolbox streamline such development as much possible?
+With good tooling, it may even be possible to *start* early research/prototyping/data analysis directly in .NET, removing the need to port code later.
-Time-series analysis it typically done in languages like *Python*,*R* or *Matlab*, because high-level **toolboxes** support time-series analysis in these languages.
-Tasks like loading data from a file, fitting a model to data or plotting time-series can be accomplished in a single line of code in .NET with the tools in this class library, just as you would do with one of those scripted languages.

-That may even mean that early research/prototyping/data analysis can *start* in .NET, which removes the step re-writing prototype code into .NET.

-## But honestly, you know you can just do time-series analysis with standard statistical langauges *xyz*, right?

-Yes and no. Most of the time each data point in a time-series is considered *stationary*, in which case a time-series can be considered a table of independent data points, and standards statisical methods can be applied to time-series just as for any other statisical data.

-But in some-applications the *transients* or *dynamics* of the process are visible in trends, in which case the data points are no longer independent, and in that case many standard statistical methods become invalid.
-This is often the case in time-series of for instance measured temperatures, pressures or flows, and analyzing such systems often requires filtering, or fitting models that include transient/dynamic terms.
-Models that include dynamic terms are key in dynamic simulation, and controlling such systems by means of automatic controllers such as PID-controllers is the domain of *control engineering*.

-Fitting dynamic models to dynamic time-series is the domain of *system identification*, running models that include terms for transients and their interactions is the field of *dynamic simulation*, designing algorithms that influence the dynamics of such systems is the domain of *control systems* and designing algorithms which calculate unmeasured variables based on the available measurements is the topic of *estimation theory*.

-Dynamic simulators, control systems and estimators are almost exclusively implemented in the compiled languages like C/C++/C# in industry, which is what this toolbox attempts to address.
+## In a rush: getting started

+- check out the repository
+- build.
+(Developed with ``Visual Studio 2019``)
+- open ``Test Explorer`` and read/run unit tests too examine capability and API of the class library
+- did not work?
+Please refer to the detailed ``Getting started`` chapter in the documentation below.

 ## Documentation: Getting started, code examples and api reference documentation

 :red_circle: **<a href="https://equinor.github.io/TimeSeriesAnalysis">TimeSeriesAnalysis reference documentation</a>** :red_circle:

 ## Contributing
 This project welcomes contributions and suggestions.